 - Don’t let customers wait: As stats above prove, long waiting time belongs to top reasons that ruin customer experience.
 Answer customers’ requests as soon as possible.
 Try to be brief and fast during troubleshooting or other interactions and know your product, so there is a minimum need for consultation during the call.

 #3 Use customer feedback for improvement

 Customer support team should know what customers want.
-Collect their feedback, for example by using above mentioned methods.
+Collect their feedback, for example, by using the above-mentioned methods or trying something more extraordinary like making QR codes, and share it with them to provide you with their feedback.
 Find out what is their overall experience with support, website, product, service or a business.
-Look into customers' expectations and the possibilities of how they may change overtime.
+Look into customers’ expectations and the possibilities of how they may change overtime.

 This is how you can gain essential knowledge to let your company grow, reduce areas of friction and increase positive touchpoints.

 Of course, this does not mean that all customer suggestions should be implemented.
 There is a fine line between trying to take feedback into account and blindly following everything the users want.
 Your intuition should tell you what is right and what is wrong.
 But it is important – to make them feel special – to respond to every feedback in a thoughtful way and explain if it is a good or bad idea and why.
 Of course, without trying to hurt anyone’s feelings.